vsmall1791/gm/README.md

 # gm

-A simple and very TOS-following python script for saying: "gm"
+A simple and very TOS-following python script for saying: "gm" to your friends in Discord

 ## Setup